Nyhavn 51: 1860 census

-The property was home to four households at the 1860 census.
-Marie Margrethe Barfred (née Didrichsen, 1794-1875), widow of navqal officer and customs inspector in Frederikshavn Jens Lauritz Barfred (1678-1855). resided in one of the apartments with her 36-year-old daughter Emma Adolphine Marie Barfred and one maid.
+The property was listed as Nyhavn 51 when house numbering by street was introduced in 1859 as a supplement to the old cadastral numbers by quarter.
+At the 1860 census, Nyhavn 51 was home to four households.
+Marie Margrethe Barfred (née Didrichsen, 1794-1875), widow of naval officer and customs inspector in Frederikshavn Jens Lauritz Barfred (1678-1855), resided in one of the apartments with her 36-year-old daughter Emma Adolphine Marie Barfred and one maid.
 Niels Christian Petersen, a barkeeper, resided in the building with his wife Karen Sophie Petersen.
-Hans Joachim Herman Toldberg. a floor clerk, resided in the building on his own.
+Hans Joachim Herman Toldberg, a floor clerk, resided in the building on his own.